Almost sure invariance principle for dynamical systems by spectral methods

-We prove the almost sure invariance principle for stationary $\R^d$--valued processes (with dimension-independent very precise error terms), solely under a strong assumption on the characteristic functions of these processes.
-This assumption is easy to check for large classes of dynamical systems or Markov chains, using strong or weak spectral perturbation arguments.

-The almost sure invariance principle is a very strong reinforcement of the central limit theorem: it ensures that the trajectories of a process can be matched with the trajectories of a brownian motion in such a way that, almost surely, the error between the trajectories is negligible compared to the size of the trajectory (the result can be more or less precise, depending on the specific error term one can obtain).
-This kind of results has a lot of consequences, see e.g.~\cite{melbourne_nicol_vectorASIP} and references therein.
+The almost sure invariance principle is a very strong reinforcement of the central limit theorem: it ensures that the trajectories of a process can be matched with the trajectories of a Brownian motion in such a way that almost surely the error between the trajectories is negligible compared to the size of the trajectory (the result can be more or less precise, depending on the specific error term one can obtain).
+These kinds of results have a lot of consequences (see, e.g., Melbourne and Nicol \cite{melbournenicolvectorASIP} and references therein).

-Such results are well known for one-dimensional processes, either independent or weakly dependent (see among many others \cite{denker_ASIP,HofbauerKeller_Var}), and for independent higher dimensional processes \cite{einmahl_asipRd, zaitsev_asipRd}.
-However, for weakly dependent higher dimensional processes, difficulties arise since the techniques relying on Skorokhod representation theorem do not work efficiently.
-In this direction, an approximation argument introduced by \cite{berkes_philipp} was recently generalized to a large class of weakly dependent sequences in \cite{melbourne_nicol_vectorASIP}: their results give explicit error terms in the vector--valued almost sure invariance principle, and are applicable when the variables under study can be well approximated with respect to a suitably chosen filtration.
-In particular, these results apply to a large range of dynamical systems when they have some markovian behavior and sufficient hyperbolicity.
+Such results are well known for one-dimensional processes, either independent or weakly dependent (see, among many others, Denker and Philipp \cite{denkerASIP}, Hofbauer and Keller \cite{HofbauerKellerVar}), and for independent higher-dimensional processes \cite{einmahlasipRd,zaitsevasipRd}.
+However, for weakly dependent higher-dimensional processes, difficulties arise since the techniques relying on the Skorokhod representation theorem do not work efficiently.
+In this direction, an approximation argument introduced by Berkes and Philipp \cite{berkesphilipp} was recently generalized to a large class of weakly dependent sequences in Melbourne and Nicol \cite{melbournenicolvectorASIP}.
+Their results give explicit error terms in the vector-valued almost sure invariance principle and are applicable when the variables under consideration can be well approximated with respect to a suitably chosen filtration.
+In particular, these results apply to a large range of dynamical systems when they have some Markovian behavior and sufficient hyperbolicity.